 Ingrown hairs occur when a hair curls back into the follicle by friction or pressure.

 The solution to the ingrown hair is first of all to reduce the irritation – and in particular, to reduce the risk of bacteria getting into your freshly shaved skin.
 Be sure to wash your face with a mild cleanser and shave, following the guide above.

 Next, a soothing and exfoliating product can be a great advantage!
-Using aftershave is, however, absolutely a no-go (use instead Smooth Skin Treatment)!
+Using aftershave is, however, absolutely a no-go (use instead Perfect Skin Power Treat)!